-Foundations I and II give a comprehensive overview of peacebuilding practice and its multi-disciplinary, multi-level aspects.
-This course (Foundations I) addresses personal, interpersonal, small group, and organizational-level transformation through research, analysis, theory and practice.
-Foundations II similarly focuses on communal and societal levels of transformation.
-Throughout the two courses, you will be required to learn and integrate critical self-assessment, ethical application of theory, technical utilization of analysis tools, and systematic processes of planning and implementation for practice interventions across a myriad of sectors in society.
+Foundations I and II give a comprehensive overview of social justice and peacebuilding practice and its multi-disciplinary, multi-level aspects.
+This course, Foundations I, addresses personal, interpersonal, small group, and organizational-level conflict transformation and social change through research, analysis, theory, practice, and process design.
+Foundations II similarly focuses on communal and societal levels of conflict and social change.
+Throughout the two courses, you will be required to learn and integrate critical self-assessment, ethical application of theory, technical utilization of research and analysis tools, and systematic processes of planning and implementation for practice interventions across a myriad of sectors in society.

-Skills competencies are emphasized in the areas of self-awareness, team-building, conflict analysis and assessment, communication, and strategies for intervention in interpersonal, intra-and intergroup conflicts.
+Skills competencies are emphasized in the areas of self-awareness, team-building, conflict analysis and assessment, communication, construction of theories of change, strategies for intervention in interpersonal, intra-and intergroup conflicts, and process design.
 Mediation, negotiation, facilitation, nonviolence strategies and other transformative processes are introduced as peacebuilding practices.
 This course employs the action-reflection learning cycle as the undergirding educational framework throughout the semester.